 - A. Prior to arriving on duty, each security guard shall be familiar with the name, address, and location of his/her post, as well as the post orders of the assigned post.
 Each security guard shall be familiar with each tenant Agency's name and the locations within the facility of the most commonly sought-after offices or locations, such as service offices, restrooms, elevators, entrances and exits, retail spaces, and parking areas, and shall provide that information to any visitor upon request. - B. Security guards assigned to access/egress posts shall be knowledgeable of the location and use of the nearest first aid kit, fire extinguisher, fire alarm, emergency exit, and duress alarm (if any), and shall be ready, willing, and able to use them as necessary and as required by the Post Orders. - C. Security guards shall be mentally alert and physically ready to operate and enforce the Government's system of personnel identification and access/egress control. - D. Security guards shall answer questions and provide directions to visitors and building tenants. - E. Security guards shall process visitors as directed in the Post Orders by verifying visitors' identification, contacting agency sponsors or escorts, fabricating and issuing visitor passes, entering and maintaining data on visitor logs or automated visitor data base programs, and ensuring visitors are presented for appropriate personnel and package screening.
 Security guards shall prevent, discover, delay, and/or detain persons attempting to gain unauthorized access to property and/or personnel at the facility being protected.
-Security guards shall report all such incidents in accordance with established procedures as detailed in the Post Orders.

-- F. Security guards shall perform package inspection when and as directed by the Post Orders, or as directed by the COTR in the event of an emergency or an elevated security posture.
+Security guards shall report all such incidents in accordance with established procedures as detailed in the Post Orders. - F. Security guards shall perform package inspections when and as directed by the Post Orders, or as directed by the COTR in the event of an emergency or an elevated security posture.
 The Post Orders will describe the type of inspection required.
-These inspections may be conducted using automated technology or by manual, or visual surveillance.
-Admittance shall be denied to those persons refusing to submit to a voluntary inspection, except for those persons exempted by specific Government directive. - G. Security guards will be responsible for operating all security equipment on post, such as X-ray machines, magnetometers, and closed circuit television (CCTV).
-No security guard shall be permitted to work alone on any post containing security equipment without prior training on that specific equipment. - H. Security guards will be required to conduct and report on security equipment performance tests as directed in the Post Orders.
+Admittance shall be denied to those persons refusing to submit to a voluntary inspection.
+These inspections may be conducted using automated technology; by manual tactile techniques, such as touching and feeling, or by visual surveillance, except for those persons exempted by specific Government directive. - G. Security guards will be responsible for operating all security equipment on post, such as X-ray machines, magnetometers, and closed circuit television (CCTV).
+No security guard shall be permitted to work alone on any post containing security equipment without prior training on that specific equipment.
+These inspections may be conducted using automated technology; by manual tactile techniques, such as touching and feeling, or by visual surveillance.

+H. Security guards will be required to conduct and report on security equipment performance tests as directed in the Post Orders.
 Daily, weekly, or monthly performance tests may be conducted on security equipment such as walkthrough and hand-held magnetometers, x-ray machines, ionizers, air samplers, under-carriage inspection systems, active traffic barriers, and other automated security devices.
 The results of the tests are to be recorded on an appropriate form provided by the Government as directed in the Post Orders.

-6.3-2 Roving Posts
+6.3.2 Roving Posts